Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 2. APIs the accept list of identifiers: for example `mbedtls_ssl_conf_curves()` taking a list of `mbedtls_ecp_group_id`s.
-This could be changed to accept a list of pairs (`psa_ecc_familiy_t`, size) but we should probably take this opportunity to move to a identifier independant from the underlying crypto implementation and use TLS-specific identifiers instead (based on IANA values or custom enums), as is currently done in the new `mbedtls_ssl_conf_groups()` API, see #4859).
+This could be changed to accept a list of pairs (`psa_ecc_familiy_t`, size) but we should probably take this opportunity to move to a identifier independent from the underlying crypto implementation and use TLS-specific identifiers instead (based on IANA values or custom enums), as is currently done in the new `mbedtls_ssl_conf_groups()` API, see #4859).